Peitho 28.3 is live!

 Flyer for Glenn AtA Webinar on AI refusal with profile photos of presenters.
 All the information on this flyer is in the body of this post.

-Please join us at 1 PM (EST) on November 17th for “Generative AI as Feminist Methodology,” a Cheryl Glenn Advancing the Agenda webinar.
+Please join us at 1 PM (EST) on November 17th for “Generative AI Refusal as Feminist Methodology,” a Cheryl Glenn Advancing the Agenda webinar.
 You can register with the following Zoom link: https://us02web.zoom.us/meeting/register/IPzbisxnQgmrlXTBrCozSw

 In this webinar, Jennifer Sano-Franchini (West Virginia University), Megan McIntyre (University of Arkansas), and Maggie Fernandes (University of Arkansas) present generative AI refusal as a feminist methodology that responds to the present harmful implications of generative AI, rather than its speculative risks or potential benefits.
 Refusal builds on feminist and postcolonial methodologies to center the voices and lived experiences of communities most impacted by the expansion of AI Empire (Hao, Tacheva and Ramasubramanian) and to imagine better futures and more ethical relations among humans and with the planet itself.
 In this session, the speakers will discuss the intersections across generative AI refusal and feminist methodologies.
 For instance, how do existing conversations about consent, bodily autonomy, and access resonate with ongoing deliberations about generative AI in higher education and beyond?
 How might video and image generation technologies like Sora operate as a manifestation and affirmation of rape culture?
 And what can refusal as a feminist methodology offer as we consider the anti-democratic imposition of data centers, such as xAI’s Colossus in Memphis, Tennessee and its implications for environmental, disability, racial, and reproductive justice?